 Most PGCE top-up students will already be professional teachers, however this qualification will allow you to teach in other countries, subject to their own regulations, and opens up opportunities for career progression such as leadership and management.

 For application information please see our how to apply page.

-If your application meets our requirements, you will be invited to submit a portfolio and we will send you the details of the requirements for this.
+To study this course, you will first need to submit an online application.
+If your application meets our requirements, you will then be invited to submit a portfolio and we will send you the details of the requirements for this.
 Overseas applicants will be interviewed electronically or on the telephone.
 UK applicants will not routinely be interviewed, as the portfolio will provide enough information.